vektorcloud/locust/README.md

 # locust

-Minimal Locust Docker image
+Minimal [Locust](https://github.com/locustio/locust) Docker image build

 ## Usage

-The below usage examples assuming you have a `locustfile.py` file in your current directory
+The below usage examples assume you have a `locustfile.py` file in your current directory

 ### Standalone